bdnelson/pull-metrics/README.md

 ### Optional Fields

 Fields marked as "optional" are only included in the output when applicable:
-- Timestamps are excluded if the corresponding event never occurred
+- `timestamps` object is included when any timestamp information is available; individual timestamp fields within the object are excluded if the corresponding event never occurred
 - `release_name` is only included for merged PRs where a matching release is found
 - `metrics` object is excluded if no calculable metrics are available
 - Individual metric fields are excluded if calculation requirements are not met